Hand of white person reaching for cube with grad cap above cubes with checklists

 Related: 9 Tips for Developing Soft Skills Before Graduation

 If you have any hopes of getting your deposit back, you need to repair any issues in your place and clean out those forgotten nooks and crannies.
 College life undoubtedly gets hectic, but that also means your apartment or dorm room has seen better days.
 As Life Storage suggests, before your move out, “ask for a copy of the lease and review the specifics regarding how much notice you give, who is responsible for cleaning, and other important protocol items.
 Prepare a list for yourself of what areas of the apartment need repair or fixing before your landlord walks through your apartment for final inspection!”
-This includes patching up walls and asking the superintendent or landlord about items they need to fix, like plumbing and heating, electrical, and other maintenance repairs.
+This includes patching up walls and letting your know landlord about items they need to fix, like plumbing, heating, or electrical maintenance repairs.

-Your last semesters often involve a mile-long checklist of everything you need to get done before graduation.
-However, it’s equally important to stop and enjoy these twilight days of college.
-The last couple years have been full of growth, trials and errors, new friendships and opportunities, and more.
-Reflecting back on your time from a wide-eyed freshman to a determined, experienced senior allows you to appreciate all the hard work you’ve been putting in the last few years.
+Your last semesters often involve a mile-long checklist of everything you need to get done before college graduation.
+However, it’s equally important to stop and enjoy these later days of college.
+The last couple years have been full of growth, trials and errors, friendships, new opportunities, and more.
+Reflecting back on your time from a wide-eyed freshman to an experienced senior allows you to appreciate all the hard work you’ve been putting in the last few years.

-Stop to look around your campus and cherish all the memories you’ve made.
-The buildings, the teachers, the constant buzz of the cafeteria—they’re all a part of your time as a student (good and bad).
+Stop to look around your college campus and cherish all the memories you’ve made.
+The buildings, the teachers, the constant buzz of the cafeteria—they’re all a part of your time as a student.
 It’s worth reaching out to the professors who had a significant impact on your life and thanking them.
 It’s also a great idea to invite the people you first connected with as a freshman to have coffee in the quad or outside the dorms, especially if you haven’t talked to them in a while.

-Don’t be afraid to snap pictures either!
-Capturing all those unique spots on your campus—the ridiculous statue of your school’s mascot in the student union building or the gaggle of geese that are always foraging around campus—can help you remember your days as a student.
+Make sure to snap pictures too!
+Capturing all those unique spots on your campus—the statue of your school’s mascot in the student union building or the gaggle of geese that are always foraging around campus—can help you remember your days as a student.
 Sadly, a lot of college memories tend to fade over time.
-That’s why—although it might seem cheesy—now is the time to stop and smell the roses.
+That’s why, as cliché as it is, now is the time to stop and smell the roses.

 Related: 10 Things College Students Should Do Before Graduation